Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 Doing work around a house or within a small welding shop also requires maneuverability.
 Small projects do not require so much power but do need to be more mobile.
 Thus lighter machines have an advantage here.

-Machines with built-in air compression account for more maneuverability but can be more expansive for your home shop.
-CNC machines are also expensive and are not really suitable for smaller applications.
+Machines with built-in air compressors offer greater maneuverability but can be more expensive for your home shop.
+CNC machines are also expensive and not well-suited to smaller applications.

-What you need to aim for when getting a cutter for home use is for it to be suitable as a hand-held device, to be lighter, of compact size, and for it to automatically connect to 115V or 230V primary power.
+What you need to aim for when getting a cutter for home use is a hand-held device that is lightweight and compact, and that automatically connects to 115V or 230V mains power.

 Performance vs Price